zedatgithub/docs/tokenomics/contracts.md

 ---
 description: >-
-  Identical contract source code with identical contract addresses deployed on all chains chains
+  Identical contract source code with identical contract addresses deployed on all chains
 ---

 # 📑 Contracts